-Aspects Of Will Whether or not we are in touch with our softness, there are many forms of will other than strong will and willfulness, which we need at times.
-We may also have ill will, good will (see also Wellbeing Of Others - Generosity Of Spirit, Being In Service Towards Others, Acts Of Service), manipulative will, skillful will, loving will, unconscious will, etc. Sometimes our will can seem outside of our access, as if we have no will.
+Aspects Of Will Whether or not we are in touch with our softness, there are many forms of will other than strong will and wilfulness, which we need at times.
+We may also have ill will, goodwill (see also Wellbeing Of Others - Generosity Of Spirit, Being In Service Towards Others, Acts Of Service), manipulative will, skilful will, loving will, unconscious will, etc. Sometimes our will can seem outside of our access, as if we have no will.
 How we apply our will is in our hands as is the ability to disidentify from what we need to.
 Willpower alone may not be enough unless we take responsibility for ourselves.
 Alongside our will towards self-expression, connection, some of us may want to be in touch with the will, which is not only personal, and has a collective, universal force, creating consciousness with an impulse towards wholeness and synthesis (as Assagioli points out).
 The personal aspects of will may be experienced as our self-expression, directing us towards integrating all aspects of ourself.
 The will of our Self may be experienced (often through existential crisis) as pointing towards our life direction.

 Begin anywhere.John Cage

-Putting Our Life On Hold Initiating things may be a struggle for us.
-"Once this or that is done there will be time for..." we may tell ourselves.
+Putting Our Life On Hold Initiating things may be a struggle for us, especially if we think on autopilot.
 Our narrative may be that "what we want and need and really matters to us can wait till later".
 Sometimes it can seem as if we live life as a rehearsal or are watching ourself from afar, feel disconnected, lost or stuck, dawdling, maybe half living, zombie-like as if waiting for life to happen.
 The counselling & psychotherapy can look at where our will gets stuck, how our thoughts affect our actions and support us in addressing any procrastination, hesitation, depressed feelings, so we can begin to decide what we want - defining it, get hold of and run with our feelings, making things happen through our sense of presence, authenticity.
 Building relationships with other people and numerous experiences can motivate us, as can books, films, etc. (See also Living To Our Full Potential)

 If we wait to overcome obstacles - even looking for them at times, we will never start anything.